oylsister/csgo-bosshp/README.md

 # BossHP Config

 Config the BossHP for each map.
 This cannot be replaced with GFL BossHUD, since the config is completely different.
-If you know which plugin work with this config, feel free to use it.
+The plugin can be found in this link: https://gogs.botox.bz/CSSZombieEscape/sm-plugins/src/master/BossHP/scripting

 ### THE STRIPPER IS NO LONGER NEED.
 REPLACING WITH HAMMERID INSTEAD.